 Check out a color reference like this for a list of all HTML color names and their corresponding hex and RGB codes.
 When you find a color value you like, use it as the value of your background-color property.

-Here’s an HTML page that uses an HTML color name for its background-color:
+Here’s a simple HTML page that uses an HTML color name for its background-color:

 See the Pen html background color - color name. by HubSpot (@hubspot) on CodePen.